grsprs/go-reloaded/docs/brief.md

-# Enterprise Brief – Go Reloaded
+# Brief – Go Reloaded

 ## Overview
 **Go Reloaded** is a text transformation system designed for robust, auditable text processing.
 Its purpose is to read structured text files, interpret embedded transformation directives, and produce a correctly formatted output that adheres to predefined logical and grammatical rules.